 Original Article: http://www.mayoclinic.com/health/dry-socket/DS00778

 Dry socket occurs when the blood clot at the site of the tooth extraction has been dislodged or has dissolved before the wound has healed.
 Exposure of the underlying bone and nerves results in intense pain, not only in the socket but also along the nerves radiating to the side of your face.

-Over-the-counter medications alone don't adequately treat dry socket pain.
-Therefore, your dentist or oral surgeon will initiate treatments to lessen pain and promote healing.
+Over-the-counter medications alone won't be enough to treat dry socket pain.
+Your dentist or oral surgeon can provide treatments to relieve your pain and promote healing.

 Signs and symptoms of dry socket may include:

 - Severe pain within a few days after a tooth extraction